-We are all editors.
 To not edit would mean an unfiltered bombardment of information and forces that would be unbearable, rendering us dysfunctional.
-So we edit to handle and focus the sheer volume of communication we broadcast to and receive from our environment.
+So we edit to handle and focus on the sheer volume of communication we broadcast to and receive from our environment.

 The ethical question arises when the editing intent is to harm or manipulate others.